RickLeinecker/Autocarve/README.md

-Authors: Derrick Greenspan, Richard Leinecker, and the University of Central Florida
+Authors: Richard Leinecker PhD, Derrick Greenspan, and the University of Central Florida

-To compile: run make
+To compile:
+On Linux: Run make
+On Windows: Make sure that Mingw32-make is in your PATH
+        (on most Windows systems, MinGW will be installed to C:\MinGW so run: path=%path%;C:\MinGW\bin\)
+        Then run Mingw32-make

 The program expects a file called "FormatSpecs.txt"